Analytical expression for the convolution of a Fano line profile with a Gaussian: Introduction

 \section{Introduction}

-Asymmetric line profiles are frequently encountered, e.g., in atomic photoionization due to a quantum mechanical interference between resonant and a nonresonant ionization pathways.
-According to the quantum mechanical analysis of Fano \cite{Fano1961} the photoionization cross section as a function of photon energy $E$ in the vicinity of the resonance energy $E_\mathrm{res}$ can be represented as
+Asymmetric line profiles are frequently encountered, e.g.\ in atomic photoionization \cite{Schulz1996a,Kjeldsen2006a,Schippers2016} or photorecombination \cite{Knapp1995a,Schippers2002a,GonzalezMartinez2005a}, due to a quantum mechanical interference between resonant and a nonresonant ionization or recombination pathways.
+According to the quantum mechanical analysis of Fano \cite{Fano1961} the photoionization cross section as a function of photon energy $E$ in the vicinity of the resonance energy $E_\mathrm{res}$ can be represented as \cite{Fano1965}